This Is Water: A Lesson In Acceptance And Mindfulness

 I often use the example of work expectations.
 If I go to work thinking “I’ve got a whole bunch of things to get done, I don’t have enough time, and I’m never going to finish everything.” then when one of my coworkers comes into my office in the morning to say hi, I’m liable to get frustrated and annoyed because “I don’t have enough time and I knew something like this was going to happen!”
 Whereas if I just came into work in the morning knowing I have a lot to get done, but not amplifying it with negative expectations, then I would be able to receive my co-worker’s greeting as the friendly interaction it should be.
 In therapy we talk about approaching life with openness and curiosity, meaning I am open to whatever happens, and I’m not going to assume anything, but wait and see what happens.
 When you take this kind of approach to life you are better able to live in the moment and increase your overall happiness.

 The most common place I see couples get into trouble with each other is when they get stuck in default behaviors and are not mindful of each other.
 Often times when life is hard/stressful we automatically switch into auto pilot and think/behave in ways that can cause unhappiness and tension in relationships.
 Therapy teaches us to be mindful of our thoughts, feelings, and behaviors.
-If you can learn to be mindful and take a postive perspective, you will find yourself one day being able to choose to be happy.
+If you can learn to be mindful and take a positive perspective, you will find yourself one day being able to choose to be happy.
 The challenge of daily life, and a goal of therapy is to choose and construct your own reality, rather than feeling like you’re just along for the ride of whatever life chooses to throw at you.
 The following video beautifully captures this.

 Joe Borders, MFT

-Counseling and Therapy in Roseville and Sacramento
+Therapist in Roseville and the Sacramento area

 (530) 448-6602